A fragment of a contact sheet for C.Ackerman’s Les Années 80, 1983. © Foundation Chantal Ackerman, image courtesy BOZAR Centre For Fine Arts Brussels

 Michelle Baldwin

-Community Foundations of Canada and Faculty Governance Leadership Ethics, Huron University College
+Community Foundations of Canada, Faculty Governance Leadership Ethics, Huron University College

 Thinkers in Residence